skandar9/moraqabat/README.md

     return response()->json(new ObservationResource($observation), 201);
 }
 ```

-The *store* method validates the request data, creates a new observation, updates the observer's observation-related attributes, and returns the created observation as a JSON response.
-It also performs additional checks to ensure that the operation is allowed based on the observer's remaining observations and the force parameter.
+The `store` method is responsible for storing a new observation.
+It follows the standard Laravel method signature, taking a `Request` object as a parameter and returning a JSON response.

+The method begins by validating the request data using the `validate` method.
+It ensures that the required fields (`exam_day_id`, `exam_period`, `hall_id`, `observer_id`) are present and meet the specified validation rules.
+The `force` field is validated as a boolean.

-The code retrieves the associated ExamDay instance based on the provided exam_day_id using the find method.
+Next, the code retrieves the associated `ExamDay` instance based on the provided `exam_day_id` using the `find` method.

-It constructs a validation rule string ($rule) for the exam_period field based on the number of periods available for the exam day.
+A validation rule string (`$rule`) is constructed for the `exam_period` field based on the number of periods available for the exam day.

-The code checks if the selected observer has remaining observations, and if so, creates a new Observation instance, updates the observer's attributes, and returns the created observation, It uses the [ObservationResource class](#ObservationResource) to transform the observation data
+The code checks if the selected observer has remaining observations.
+If the observer has no remaining observations and the `force` parameter is not set, a `BadRequestException` is thrown with an appropriate message.

+If the observer has remaining observations or the `force` parameter is set, a new `Observation` instance is created using the `create` method.
+The observation is populated with the provided data: `exam_day_id`, `exam_period`, `hall_id`, and `observer_id`.

+After creating the observation, the observer's attributes are updated to reflect the change in the number of finished observations (`ob_finished`) and remaining observations (`ob_remain`).
+This is done using the `update` method and the `DB::raw` expression to increment `ob_finished` by 1 and decrement `ob_remain` by 1.

+Finally, the created observation is transformed into a [ObservationResource class](#ObservationResource) instance, and the response is returned as JSON with a HTTP status code of 201 (Created).

 ### **ObservationResource**

-app\Http\Resources\ObservationResource.php:
+`app\Http\Resources\ObservationResource.php`

 ```php
 class ObservationResource extends JsonResource